mckennapsean/dissertation/content/06-security.md

 The first portion of this design study was informed by a previous domain
 analysis: a qualitative coding of cognitive task analysis papers [@McKenna2015].
-In order to establish specific user needs, we performed a series of contextual semi-structured interviews at a research organization.
+In order to establish specific user needs, we performed a series of contextual semistructured interviews at a research organization.
 As a result, four key user personas were identified for dashboard design [@McKenna2015].
 By evaluating project constraints, the project was further focused into two specific user
 personas: network analysts and managers.